Skip to main content

 ArrayTechnologies External Optimization

-When configured to use ArrayTechnologies mode, PlantPredict sends site parameters, tracker configuration, and weather data to an external API.
+When configured to use ArrayTechnologies mode, PlantPredict sends site parameters, tracker configuration, and weather data to the ArrayTechnologies API.
 The service performs proprietary optimization calculations and returns time-series of optimized tracker angles.
 PlantPredict applies the returned angles directly, bypassing internal tracking and optimization calculations.
 The ArrayTechnologies algorithms are proprietary and not documented here.

 References